chaseruskin/orbit/docs/src/commands/new.md

 ## __DESCRIPTION__

-Creates a new ip at the target directory `<path>`.
+Creates a new project at the target directory `<path>`.
 The path is assumed to not already exist.
 A new directory will be created at the file system destination that contains a minimal manifest file.

-If no name is supplied, then the ip's name defaults to the final directory name taken from `<path>`.
+If no name is supplied, then the project's name defaults to the final directory name taken from `<path>`.
 Using the `--name` option allows this field to be explicitly set.

 The newly created manifest file is intended to be edited by the user.
 See more